Why Is My Milkweed Drooping?

 A drastic increase in the human population requires massive production of food products.
 Large-scale farming affects butterflies and other insects and pollinators directly through toxins present in pesticides.

-The residual chemicals found in the soil, water, and the general environment create long-term effects which disrupt the natural reproduction of monarchs.
-The loss of milkweed plants due to herbicide use in agriculture and households greatly contributes to the decline of natural pollinators.
+The residual chemicals found in the soil, water, and the general environment create long-term effects that disrupt monarchs' natural reproduction.
+The loss of milkweed plants due to herbicide use in agriculture and households dramatically contributes to the decline of wild pollinators.

 The butterflies tend to migrate to less or nontoxic regions, which results in the depletion of plants in the abandoned areas.